 Why?
 The answer is spam filters.

 When a filter incorrectly identifies your email as spam, this has the potential to put a serious dent in your audience numbers.
-Many people on your email list might never even receive your emails.
+Many people on your email list might never even receive your promotional emails again.

-In this article, we’ll look at nine ways to improve your email marketing strategy so your messages won’t get caught in the spam filter trap.
+In this blog post, we’ll look at nine ways to improve your email marketing strategy so your messages won’t get caught in the spam filtering algorithms and land in the recipient’s spam folder.

 1. Make Your Email List Organic

-It’s a very common scenario—as a website owner with a great product or message, you desperately need to get the word out, but your email list is lacking.
+It’s a common scenario – as a website owner with a great product or message, you desperately need to get the word out, but your email list needs to be updated.
 The few hundred email addresses accumulated organically over the years aren’t going to cut it.

 Buying an email list is a problem for many reasons.
-For one thing, it’s a cold call style of emailing, which can be seen as a spamming tactic.
+It’s a cold call style of emailing, which can be seen as a spamming tactic.
 It can have adverse effects on your email address and subdomain.
+You might even be sending your emails to inactive email addresses.

 You need to grow your user base naturally, emailing willing participants rather than just doing it randomly and hoping for a hit.

 Social media platforms such as Twitter and Facebook are excellent ways to attract more people to your site.
-Once you’ve built an audience through organic interactions, you’re more likely to be able to convert people into willing participants for your emailing campaigns.
+Once you’ve built an audience through organic interactions, you’re more likely to convert people into willing participants for your email campaigns.

 2. Write Email Content with Spam Filters in Mind

 Marketing has a language all its own, full of salesy clichés.
-Even if you resist, it’s easy to find yourself using some of the most worn out pitches.
+Even if you resist, it’s easy to find yourself using some of the most worn-out pitches in your subject line.

-Advancements in technology have enabled spam filters to find this kind of language.
-They use sophisticated algorithms to scan your email and determine what it’s about based on the wording you’ve used.
+Advancements in technology have enabled spam filters to find this kind of language in the subject lines or the email body.
+They use sophisticated algorithms to scan your email and determine what it’s about based on your wording.
+To put it differently, they look for spam trigger words like the ones we’ll talk about in a bit.

 What does that mean for your content?
 Here are some useful pointers to think about the next time you find yourself crafting a campaign for your email subscribers:

-- Avoid tired clichés like “Act now!” or “Call us today!”
+• Avoid clichés like “Act now!” or “Call us today!”

-These may seem like small considerations, but addressing them will help your emails make it past spam filters and get to your valued users.
-You might find it a little difficult in the beginning to shrug off old habits, but the benefits in the long term are worth the initial effort.
+These may seem like minor considerations, but addressing them will help your emails make it past spam filters and get to your valued users.
+In the beginning, you might find it difficult to shrug off old habits, but the long-term benefits are worth the initial effort.

 Adding a Subscribe button to your site is a great way to attract subscribers, and having it in your email signature is smart, too.